 The post Finding Affordable Health Insurance in Germany to Work, Study, and Live appeared first on Club GLOBALS.

-Berlin’s most desirable neighborhoods to live in
+]]>The post Berlin’s most desirable neighborhoods to live in appeared first on Club GLOBALS.

-Ah, to live in Berlin.
+]]>Ah, to live in Berlin.
 The capital of Germany is a bustling metropolis welcoming any and all who dare to call her home.
 Known for an open mentality, a top-notch nightlife scene, and home to a thriving start-up atmosphere, Berlin is an enticing choice to settle down in.

 One of the key steps in doing so?
 Finding a place to live.
 The housing shortage in Berlin combined with the intricacies of German bureaucracy can make house hunting a headache.
 In an attempt to alleviate some of the stress, GLOBALS Homes features some of the best apartments in the city.